stampit-org/stampit/docs/API.md

  * `@return {Function} stamp.properties` Same as `stamp.props`
  * `@return {Function} stamp.init` Add an initializer which called on object instantiation.
 Returns a new stamp
  * `@return {Function} stamp.initializers` Add an initializer which called on object instantiation.
 Returns a new stamp
+ * `@return {Function} stamp.composers` (EXPERIMENTAL) Add a composer function which is called on stamp composition.
+Returns a new stamp
  * `@return {Function} stamp.deepProps` Add deeply cloned properties to the produced objects.
 Returns a new stamp
  * `@return {Function} stamp.deepProperties` Same as `stamp.deepProps`
  * `@return {Function} stamp.static` Add properties to the factory object.
 Returns a new stamp